ambersing1234/hacktoberfest/README.md

 if tech_final > outdoor_final and tech_final > music_final:
   print("You might be suitable for Infocomm club!") elif outdoor_final > music_final:
-  print("You might be stuiable for ODAC!")
+  print("You might be stuiable for Uniformed groups!")
 else:
-  print("You might be suitable for Band!")
+  print("You might be suitable for Performing arts CCA!")